2021 Executive Board

 The Vice President for Community Development oversees all Philanthropy, Community Service, and Sustainability within the IFC community.

-Nathan Walsh is a junior Economics major from Howard County, Maryland.
+Nathan Walsh is a senior Economics major from Howard County, Maryland.
 Prior to being the VP for Community Development, Nathan served as the co-social chair and assistant rush chair of his chapter.
 Nathan hopes to build a culture of altruism throughout all chapters, by increasing local service operations and philanthropies.
 Nathan also hopes to expand knowledge of and participation in sustainable practices to decrease wasteful behaviors in all of our chapters.
 Nathan steps into the position with a desire to positively impact the Greek community of Penn State, and inspire younger members to do the same.

 VP For Community Relations - Michael Stumpo